arpinum/grunt-as-promised/README.md

 };
 ```

-## Examples

-Some examples are available in [examples](https://github.com/arpinum-oss/grunt-as-promised/tree/master/examples).
+More examples are available in [examples](https://github.com/arpinum-oss/grunt-as-promised/tree/master/examples).

 ## License